About the Indexing Process

 Optical Character Recognition

-At the optical character recognition (OCR) stage of the indexing pipeline, Coveo Cloud extracts text from images and PDF files in sources for which the OCR feature has been enabled (see Enable Optical Character Recognition).
+At the optical character recognition (OCR) stage of the indexing pipeline, Coveo extracts text from images and PDF files in sources for which the OCR feature has been enabled (see Enable Optical Character Recognition).
 OCR-extracted text is processed as item data, meaning that it’s fully searchable, and will appear in the item Quick View (see Search Result Quick View).

 At the processing stage of the indexing pipeline, candidate items are converted to a format suitable for indexing, and automatic language detection occurs, if applicable.
 You can exercise no direct control over this stage.